-At Utica College we are committed to our students’ academic success.
+At Utica University we are committed to our students’ academic success.
 Our academic alert system allows for close communication and collaboration between professors and the Center for Student Success to ensure students are succeeding in their coursework.

 An academic alert is not a negative thing.
 An academic alert means that your professor has a concern for your performance in their class and wants to ensure you are getting the assistance you need!
 Academic alerts are designed to identify students who are feeling overwhelmed or stressed and connect them with the on campus support they need to succeed.